Eadie Law focuses on handling cases involving residents’ falls (broken bones/brain bleeds) in nursing homes.

 These facts, tied to standards, help establish negligence and causation under Ohio law.

-What is the statute of limitations for an Ohio nursing home fall lawsuit?
-In Ohio, most ordinary negligence claims must be filed within two years (ORC §2305.10).
+In Ohio, the statute of limitations for an Ohio nursing home fall lawsuit depends on whether the claim is a “medical claim.”
+Most ordinary negligence claims must be filed within two years of the injury (ORC §2305.10).
 If the claim qualifies as a “medical claim,” it may be subject to a one-year limit from discovery or termination of the physician-patient relationship, with a potential 180-day extension after notice (ORC §2305.113).
+Because determining whether a fall injury is a medical claim or not involves legal analysis, contacting an Ohio nursing home injury lawyer early can be very important.

-What compensation is available for fall injuries in Ohio nursing homes?
-Recoverable damages can include medical expenses, rehabilitation, pain and suffering, and, when applicable, loss of independence or permanent impairment.
-The goal is to make the resident whole within Ohio’s tort framework.
+Recoverable damages in nursing home fall injury cases can include medical expenses, rehabilitation, pain and suffering, and, when applicable, loss of independence or permanent impairment.
+The goal is to make the resident whole within Ohio’s tort framework, including their economic and non-economic harms.
+However, non-economic harms are arbitrarily limited by Ohio damage caps.

 When families ask, “What compensation is available for fall injuries in nursing homes?” note that non-economic damages may be capped in certain actions (ORC §2315.18 and, for medical claims, ORC §2323.43).
 Punitive damages require heightened proof and are limited by ORC §2315.21.
 Thorough documentation maximizes lawful recovery.

-When families ask, “What if the nursing home claims the fall was unavoidable?” probe whether fall risks were assessed, care plans updated after prior incidents, and hazards corrected.
+When families ask, “What if the nursing home claims the fall was unavoidable?”
+We probe whether fall risks were assessed, care plans updated after prior incidents, the facility provided a safe environment (including providing services and equipment necessary to prevent accidents) and hazards timely corrected.
 If reasonable measures were not implemented, “unavoidable” will not shield liability under Ohio law.

-How do I prove the nursing home failed to prevent a fall?
 Proof comes from records and expert opinions showing the facility didn’t meet required standards.
 Link facts to duties in 42 CFR §483.25 and resident-rights protections in ORC §3721.13.
+These are complex, usually “medical claims” requiring an expert affidavit of merit, and with strict timelines for filing claims.
+You should consult with a qualified Ohio nursing home fall lawyer as soon as possible instead of trying to go it alone.

 When you ask, “How do I prove the nursing home failed to prevent a fall?” request and review: